jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

   ```

 > [!NOTE]
-> In a future version of this lab we hope to program SRv6 routes/policies using a K8s CNI dataplane such as eBPF (example: [Cilium support for SRv6](https://cilium.io/industries/telcos-datacenters/)).
+> In a future version of this lab we hope to add support for Cilium SRv6-TE.

 ### Lab 4 Appendix
-We have provided some additional cilium and kubernetes commands in an appendix for you.
-[Lab 4 Appendix](https://github.com/jalapeno/SRv6_dCloud_Lab/tree/main/lab_4/lab_4-appendix.md)
+We have provided some additional cilium and kubernetes commands in an appendix: [Lab 4 Appendix](https://github.com/jalapeno/SRv6_dCloud_Lab/tree/main/lab_4/lab_4-appendix.md)

 ### End of lab 4
 Please proceed to [Lab 5](https://github.com/jalapeno/SRv6_dCloud_Lab/tree/main/lab_5/lab_5-guide.md)